lammps/lammps/doc/src/fix_hyper_local.rst

 Default
 """""""

-The default settings for optinal keywords are bounds = -1 and reset = -1.
+The default settings for optimal keywords are bounds = -1 and reset = -1.
 The check/ghost and check/bias keywords are not enabled by default.